Facility Search Criteria Help

 When “YES” is selected, your search results will be limited to facilities or permits flagged as being located in Indian country, based on information that has been entered in EPA’s Resource Conservation and Recovery Act Information (RCRAInfo).
 The accuracy and completeness of this information varies by system, and may differ from the FRS Tribal Land Code.
 “Indian country” is defined by statute at 18 U.S.C.
 1151 to include all lands within Indian reservations, dependent Indian communities, and allotted lands.
 When “NO” is selected, your search results will exclude any facilities or permits that are located in Indian country.
 “ANY” will not restrict search results.

 Search for facilities by hydrologic units or watersheds.
 Select a region (HUC-2), basin (HUC-6), or subbasin (HUC-8) from the dropdown menus or use the Watershed Name to search for a HUC-2 to HUC-12 by name.
 Enter at least one character.
 Select a watershed from the dropdown list to add it to the search criteria selected panel and clear the input field for a new value.
-Multiple selections are allowed; however, users may only select one value at a time from the dropdown list.
+Multiple selections are allowed using the dropdown list.
 By default, this option searches for watersheds based on data from the USGS Watershed Boundary Dataset (WBD).
 For Water, you may select the watershed data source to search on.
 Data source options include:

 Community